afzalch/DS-Algorithms/README.md

 2) Fix AVL property

 ### Trie
-* A trie, sometimes called a radix or prefix tree, is a kind of search tree that is used to store a dynamic set or associative array where the keys are usually Strings.
-No node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated.
-All the descendants of a node have a common prefix of the String associated with that node, and the root is associated with the empty String.
+* A trie, sometimes called a radix or prefix tree, is a kind of search tree that is used to store a dynamic set or associative array where the keys are usually strings.
+* No node in the tree stores the key associated with that node; instead, its position in the tree defines the key with which it is associated.
+* All the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty String.

 ![Alt text](/images/trie.png?raw=true "Trie")